 Bob Hewson, CEO and President of CYO, said that the first gifts that we shared with CYO were our employees who carved out time to mentor and support a group of teens who were looking for buddies in the program.

 Through our donations and employee volunteer program, we have also provided $100,000 to the Colorado Youth Outdoors education wing.

 Rocky Mountain Business Unit

 Report an Issue

 Chevron has had a presence in California’s San Joaquin Valley for more than a century.
 Our San Joaquin Valley business unit (SJVBU), headquartered in Bakersfield, California, produces crude oil and natural gas, as well as electricity and steam.

 The SJVBU has operations in several fields, including Coalinga, Cymric, Kern River, Lost Hills, McKittrick, Midway Sunset and San Ardo.
 With more than 16,000 wells in operation, Chevron is one of the largest net daily oil-equivalent producers in California.
 Read more details on San Joaquin Valley’s operations and production.

 Technology plays an important role in helping to provide affordable, reliable energy to California consumers.
-The SJVBU’s expertise in steamflood operations — which makes the heavy oil flow more easily — has resulted in a crude oil recovery rate at the Kern River Field of more than 60 percent.
+The SJVBU’s expertise in steamflood operations — which makes the heavy oil flow more easily — has resulted in a crude oil recovery rate at the Kern River Field of approximately 60 percent.

 At our renowned International Heavy Oil Center, a joint effort between SJVBU and Chevron Energy Technology Co., our many technical professionals and advanced thermal methods come together in a collaborative and innovative environment.
 The center acts as a heavy oil training and technology transfer facility for employees and partners across the world.